danielbociat/CEBP/README.md

 # Functional requirements
-Users are buyer and sellers
+Users are buyers and sellers.
-Buyers have money and place offer
+Buyers have money and place offers.
-Sellers have stocks and place selling offers
+Sellers have stocks and place selling offers.
 Market decides when to match sellers and buyers => transaction done

 # Non-functional requirements